north cascades & Mount Baker-Snoqualmie national forest

 Grove of the patriarchs

 If it’s solitude that big tree enthusiasts seek, they won’t find it at Mount Rainier National Park’s Grove of the Patriarchs.
-For the throngs of visitors who enter the park yearly, this grove offers a sufficient taste of the Cascades’ rich forests.
+For the throngs of visitors who enter the park annually, this grove offers a sufficient taste of the Cascades’ rich forests.
 Plenty of signage on the route down to the water crossing identifies various species of giant trees with useful information for the uninitiated.
-The boardwalk trail protects tree roots and guides folks around the small grove - even around individual trees themselves!
+The boardwalk trail protects tree roots and guides visitors around the small grove—even around individual trees themselves!
 The popularity of the trail is certainly due to the incredible sizes of the cedars and firs here.
-These behemoths owe their uninterrupted growth to their location on an island with rich moisture that has protected them from fire.
+These behemoths owe their uninterrupted growth to their location on an island, where rich moisture has protected them from fire.
 It’s definitely worth the obligatory stopover.

 IMG_37212-PS.jpg